LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

 | 5.
 MicrometerCounterBenchmark.hashMapCachedTaggedCounters :large_orange_diamond: | avgt | 5   |   6421308.149 |  ±   24017.314 | ns/op |

 #### Untagged Counters
-It takes about 1/3 fewer CPU cycles to increment a counter when it is cached vs when it's not.
+It takes about 1/3 fewer CPU cycles to increment a counter when it's cached vs when isn't.

 #### Tagged Counters
-It takes about 5 times fewer CPU cycles to increment a counter with an `Enum` tag when it's cached in an `EnumMap` vs when it's not cached.
+It takes about 5 times fewer CPU cycles to increment a counter with an `Enum` tag when it's cached in an `EnumMap` vs when isn't cached.
-What's surprising is using a `HashMap` in a single-threaded environment is only about 11% slower than using an `EnumMap`.
+Surprisingly, using a `HashMap` in a single-threaded environment is only about 11% slower than using an `EnumMap`.

 ## Final Thoughts
 It's necessary for an application to have an adequate amount of observability, but increasing observability can lead to significant performance degradation if the correct patterns aren't used.